Agreement and disagreement can be shown in numerous ways in formal writing

 (a) Smith (2010) shows that film censorship is justified.

-Using SHOW implies agreement because it suggests confirmed truth in a way that SAY or ARGUE does not.
-Other report verbs with a similar effect include DEMONSTRATE, ESTABLISH, INDICATE, MAKE IT CLEAR, NOTE, OBSERVE, POINT OUT and PROVE.
+Using shows implies the writer’s agreement with the opinion of Smith because it suggests confirmed truth in a way that SAY or ARGUE does not.
+Other reporting verbs with a similar effect include DEMONSTRATE, ESTABLISH, INDICATE, MAKE IT CLEAR, NOTE, OBSERVE, POINT OUT and PROVE.
 Some can also be made into “action” nouns with a similar use, e.g. demonstration, indication, observation and proof (see 131.
 Uses of Action Nouns).

 2. Use of Adjectives

 Sometimes agreement adjectives describe the holder of the opinion:

 (b) Reformists are convincing in arguing that social benefits can end poverty.

 Other possible adjectives here include accurate, compelling, correct, credible, effective, persuasive, right and reasonable.
 All can be made stronger with completely or wholly and weaker with up to a point.
 Two longer expressions are (very) difficult to contradict and (very) easy to agree with/believe.